Milestone Shot Enhances Future of Stockpile Stewardship and Fusion Energy Science

 Building on support within the R&D community for a renewed push on IFE, Livermore is working to coordinate with the U.S. Department of Energy (DOE) national labs, their academic partners in HED physics research, and the private sector to shape a proposal for IFE research.

-Although the August shot helped ignite a fire in the fusion community, many steps lie ahead.
+Although the August shot ignited a fire in the fusion community, many steps lie ahead.
 The first, according to Ma, is achieving ignition.
 Next is demonstrating high gain: although energy gain of, for example, one percent over input energy qualifies as ignition under the NAS/NNSA definition, a working power plant would need a much higher return on energy—perhaps 100 times as much.

 The research would also have to demonstrate the repeatability of this energy output, shot after shot, with shots occurring 10 times a second or more.
 Finally, as the research community turns to IFE power plant design, the economics of producing electricity must be demonstrated to be favorable.